 The only navigation sensor supporting RNP APCH is GNSS.
 This will either be GPS with ABAS or GPS with SBAS.

-The diagram on the left shows the four possible options for the lines of minima of a RNP APCH.
+The diagram above shows the four possible options for the lines of minima of a RNP APCH.
 If the RNP APCH only has a lateral path defined, the minima for GPS with ABAS is LNAV (lateral navigation).
 If GPS with SBAS is planned to support the approach, then where vertical guidance cannot be assured a minima line entitled LP (Localiser Performance) could be published; this will not be a common minimum line and is likely to be limited to approaches supporting runways at very high latitudes or in deep East-West valleys where line of sight to the Geostationary satellite may be interrupted.
 If there is no vertical path defined, then the pilot is expected to fly a stabilised vertical path by applying a Continuous Descent Final Approach (CDFA) operation.

 To improve safety and reduce the possibility of Controlled Flight Into Terrain (CFIT), the definition of a vertical path and guidance along that path should minimise the possibility of the loss of situational awareness (SA) on the approach path.
 When a lateral and vertical path is defined, the pilot will fly the approach just like a precision approach and the APV is flown to a decision altitude/decision height (DA/DH).
 Positioning on the lateral path is using augmented GPS and on the vertical path using either barometric altimetry (an APV Baro) or geometric altimetry (an APV SBAS).